znuznu/groolkit/README.md

 The only thing required alongside the grid is a callback function in order to test the tile property of the grid.
 For example, `Groolkit` needs to know what cell in your array is block.

 `callbackBlock`: return true if the tile is a blocking one (a wall...)
-`callbackLight`: return true if the light passes through `callbackFill`: return true if the tile is a target to fill
+`callbackLight`: return true if the light doesn't passes through `callbackFill`: return true if the tile is a target to fill

 ### What is this grid below ?